jupyterlab/jupyterlab/docs/source/developer/contributing.rst

 *Activities* are either an opened document or another UI panel that is not related to a file, such as terminals, consoles or the inspector.

+Notebook Cells
+""""""""""""""

+A notebook contains *cells*, each of which have *input* and one or more *outputs*.
+When the user runs a cell, the kernel reads and executes the input and generates outputs.
+The notebook then displays the cell's output.
+The term *output* describes one of possibly multiple results of running a cell.
+The term "all output" is ambiguous; it could refer either to all outputs of one cell or to all outputs of all cells.
+The term *cell output* describes the collective output of one cell.
+Use *all cell outputs* to describe all outputs from all cells.

 Element Names
 """""""""""""